JulianMod/my_card/README.md

 An application to crate your own bussiness card

-Application based on MiCard application from Tge Complete 2021 Flutter Development Bootcamp with Dart by dr. Angela Yu
+Application based on MiCard application from The Complete 2021 Flutter Development Bootcamp with Dart by dr. Angela Yu